Bassett88/arkosR36S/Frequently-Asked-Questions---RGB10.md

 **For Pico-8**

-To exit the system, hit the Start button then Option then select Shutdown or hit Select+Start.
+To exit the system, hit the Start button then Option then select Shutdown or hit Minus+Start.

 **For PPSSPP (PSP emulator)**

 - Plus key: PPSSPP Menu

-To exit the emulator, do so through the PPSSPP menu or hit Select+Start.
+To exit the emulator, do so through the PPSSPP menu or hit Minus+Start.

 **For Solarus**

-To exit the system, hit the Select and Start button.
+To exit the system, hit the Minus and Start button.

 **For Mupen64plus standalone emulator**